 For the debt securities for which the Adviser does not use a third-party NRSRO risk rating, it seeks to have its risk rating system mirror the risk rating systems of major risk rating organizations, such as those provided by an NRSRO.
 While the Adviser seeks to mirror the NRSRO systems, the Adviser cannot provide any assurance that our risk rating system will provide the same risk rating as an NRSRO for these securities.
 The following chart is an estimate of the relationship of the Adviser's risk rating system to the designations used by two NRSROs as they risk rate debt securities of major companies.
 Because the Adviser's system rates debt securities of companies that are unrated by any NRSRO, there can be no assurance that the correlation to the NRSRO set out below is accurate.
-The Adviser's risk rating would be higher than a typical NRSRO risk rating because the risk rating of the typical NRSRO.
+The Adviser believes its risk rating would be higher than a typical NRSRO risk rating because the risk rating of the typical NRSRO is designed for larger businesses.
+However, the Adviser's risk rating has been designed to risk rate the securities of smaller businesses that are not rated by a typical NRSRO.
 Therefore, when the Adviser uses its risk rating on larger business securities, the risk rating is higher than a typical NRSRO rating.
 The primary difference between the Adviser's risk rating and the rating of a typical NRSRO is that the Adviser's risk rating uses more quantitative determinants and includes qualitative determinants that it believes are not used in the NRSRO rating.
 It is the Adviser's understanding that most debt securities of medium-sized companies do not exceed the grade of BBB on an NRSRO scale, so there would be no debt securities in the middle market that would meet the definition of AAA, AA or A. Therefore, the Adviser's scale begins with the designation >10 as the best risk rating which may be equivalent to a BBB from an NRSRO; however, no assurance can be given that a >10 on the Adviser's scale is equal to a BBB or Baa2 on an NRSRO scale.

+First Second

-Adviser's System First NRSRO Second NRSRO Description ^(A)
+Adviser's System NRSRO NRSRO Description ^(A)

 >10 Baa2 BBB Probability of Default (PD) during the next ten years is 4% and the Expected Loss upon Default (EL) is 1% or less

 10 Baa3 BBB- PD is 5% and the EL is 1% to 2%

 9 Ba1 BB+ PD is 10% and the EL is 2% to 3%

 8 Ba2 BB PD is 16% and the EL is 3% to 4%

 7 Ba3 BB- PD is 17.8% and the EL is 4% to 5%

 6 B1 B+ PD is 22% and the EL is 5% to 6.5%

 5 B2 В PD is 25% and the EL is 6.5% to 8%

-4 B3 B- PD is 27% and the EL is 8% to 10%
+4 В3 B- PD is 27% and the EL is 8% to 10%

 3 Caa1 CCC+ PD is 30% and the EL is 10% to 13.3%

 2 Caa2 CCC PD is 35% and the EL is 13.3% to 16.7%

 1 Caa3 CC PD is 65% and the EL is 16.7% to 20%

 0 N/A D PD is 85% or there is a payment default and the EL is greater than 20%